whchoi98/deepseek-using-vllm-on-eks/README.md

 # Hosting DeepSeek-R1 on Amazon EKS

-In this tutorial, we’ll walk you through how to host DeepSeek models on AWS using **Amazon EKS**.
-This approach leverages the flexibility and scalability of Kubernetes, while eliminating the need for you to manage the Kubernetes control plane, compute, storage, and networking components.
+In this tutorial, we’ll walk you through how to host [**DeepSeek-R1**](https://github.com/deepseek-ai/DeepSeek-R1) model on AWS using **Amazon EKS**.
+We are using [**Amazon EKS Auto Mode**](https://aws.amazon.com/eks/auto-mode/?trk=309fae93-0dac-4940-8d50-5b585d53959f&sc_channel=el) for the the flexibility and scalability that it provides, while eliminating the need for you to manage the Kubernetes control plane, compute, storage, and networking components.

 ## Deploying DeepSeek-R1 on Amazon EKS Auto Mode